 Companies with high ESG scores have a proven track record of superior long-term performance by comparison with their competitors with lower ratings.
 ESG funds support responsible activities, generate non-financial returns and also offer the opportunity for long-term above-average yields.

-Our ESG product family consists of UCITS-compliant single securities funds, funds of funds and special mandates, which are managed according to a discretionary and a quantitative approach, taking into account the respective product specifications.
+Our ESG product family consists of UCITS-compliant single securities funds, portfolio funds and special mandates, which are managed according to a discretionary and a quantitative approach, taking into account the respective product specifications.

 For us, the principle of sustainability is therefore more than just the pure ESG consideration, but aims overall at the long-term stable development of the company's activities.
 If, for example, the careful use of resources or the responsible treatment of employees is emphasised, then these concepts overlap with the goal of long-term return on equity and thus the principle of quality.